-Is Ideal Agent legitimate?
+Is Ideal Agent legit?

-Yes, Ideal Agent is a legitimate business with a nationwide network of top-performing real estate agents.
+Yes, Ideal Agent is a legitimate business with a nationwide network of top-performing full-service real estate agents.
 The company holds an active brokerage license in Florida.
 All agent matching services must be licensed to operate legally.

 Ideal Agent, at a Glance